-The Best Market Price Approach For Your Business & Customers
+The Best Market Price Approach For Your Business & Customers 🏬

-Does your current Market Price Approach drive frequent AND profitable shopper purchases?
+Does your current market price approach drive frequent and profitable shopper purchases?

-- Are customers satisfied with the offers and prices you give them OR do they always seem to shop around for better deals and cheaper prices?
+Are customers satisfied with the offers and prices you give them or do they always seem to shop around for better deals and cheaper prices?

-- Do you find yourself giving away large discounts and freebies to either win disloyal customers back or ‘delight’ frequent shoppers?
+Do you find yourself giving away large discounts and freebies to either win disloyal customers back or ‘delight’ frequent shoppers?

-Finding the right market price approach to suit different customer groups isn’t easy – especially when you’ve got:
+Finding the right market price approach to suit different customer groups isn’t easy, especially when you’ve got:

-- thousands of products
+- Thousands of products

-- fierce market competition
+- Fierce market competition

-- and several types of customer groups
+- Several types of customer groups

 When GBB was introduced

-GBB started almost a hundred years ago; when Alfred Sloan used a “price ladder” to gauge people’s response to different prices for automobiles to make a new car pricing strategy.
-He found out that people were willing to pay more just to have a more comfortable car or upgrade their present car.
-This finding was a price premium worth billions of dollars for the automotive industry.
+GBB started almost a hundred years ago when Alfred Sloan used a “price ladder” to gauge people’s response to different prices for automobiles.
+As a way to test his new car pricing strategy, he first surveyed customers and asked them what they liked about their cars.
+Contrary to their initial assumptions about their value, he found that people were much more willing to pay more for a comfortable car and upgrade their present car.
+These findings were a game-changer.
+In effect, adding price premiums to their cars that were worth billions of dollars for the automotive industry.

 Willingness to Pay Market Price Approach

-Prior to GBB being introduced, many companies did not believe that their customers would be willing to pay higher prices for their goods and services.
-For a long time, the underlying assumption ruling pricing decisions was that customers were logical buyers and very price-driven (i.e., they were only interested in the lowest price or large discounts).
+For the majority of business history, the underlying assumption driving pricing decisions was that customers were logical buyers and very price-driven (i.e., they were only interested in the lowest price or large discounts).